junxit/us-congress-bills-110/bill.md

   >   - **(1)** *Agent for service of process* The Corporation may require any industrial bank holding company, or persons connected with such holding company if it is not a corporation, to execute and file a prescribed form of irrevocable appointment of agent for service of process.
   >   - **(2)** *Release from registration* The Corporation may at any time, upon the Corporation’s own motion or upon application, release a registered industrial bank holding company from any registration previously made by such company, if the Corporation determines that such company no longer controls any industrial bank.
   > - **(i)** *Definitions* For purposes of this section, the following definitions shall apply:
-  >   - **(1)** *Appropriate Federal supervisory agency* The term appropriate Federal supervisory agency means, with respect to a company that controls an industrial bank—
+  >   - **(1)** *Appropriate Federal supervisory agency* The term “appropriate Federal supervisory agency” means, with respect to a company that controls an industrial bank—
   >     - **(A)** the Corporation, in the case of a company that is an industrial bank holding company;
   >     - **(B)** the Board of Governors of the Federal Reserve System, in the case of a company that is a bank holding company or that is subject to the Bank Holding Company Act of 1956 pursuant to section 8(a) of the International Banking Act of 1978;
   >     - **(C)** the Office of Thrift Supervision, in the case of a company that is a savings and loan holding company; and
   >     - **(D)** the Securities and Exchange Commission, in the case of a company that is regulated by the Commission pursuant to section 240.15c3–1(a)(7) of title 17 of the Code of Federal Regulations (as in effect on January 29, 2007).
-  >   - **(2)** *Rule of construction* Under the definition of the term appropriate Federal supervisory agency in paragraph (1), more than 1 agency may be an appropriate Federal supervisory agency with respect to any given company that controls an industrial bank.
+  >   - **(2)** *Rule of construction* Under the definition of the term “appropriate Federal supervisory agency” in paragraph (1), more than 1 agency may be an appropriate Federal supervisory agency with respect to any given company that controls an industrial bank.

 - **(c)** *Enforcement*
   - **(1)** Section 8(b) of the Federal Deposit Insurance Act (12 U.S.C.
 1818(b)) is amended by adding at the end the following new paragraph: